 once stretched around the neck hole you will find you have way too much fabric; cut the excess off.

 A professional wardrobe department would presumably use a much more accurately defined process for this alteration.
-The next section will explain how to use your neck measurement to customise a collar pattern piece to the correct size to begin with.
+The next section will explain how to customise a correctly-sized collar pattern piece.

 Creating a Custom Collar Piece